getgrav/grav-learn/pages/01.basics/02.requirements/docs.md

 Another option if you primarily work with just creating content, is to use a **Markdown Editor**.
 These often are very content-centric and usually provide a **live-preview** of your content rendered as HTML.
 There are literally hundreds of these, but some good options include:

 1. [LightPaper](http://clockworkengine.com/lightpaper-mac/) - OS X - Free, clean, powerful.
-Our markdown editor of choice on the mac.
+Our markdown editor of choice on the Mac.
 2. [MarkDrop](http://culturezoo.com/markdrop/) - OS X - $5, but super clean and and Droplr support built-in.
 3. [MarkdownPad](http://markdownpad.com/) - Windows - Free and Pro versions.
 Even as YAML front-matter support.
 A very solid solution for Windows users .